Eliska Haskova Coolidge: Career

 As owner of Coolidge Services Coolidge is an honorary member of multiple organizations and an avid supporter of Czech-American relations.
 Coolidge is a strong advocate for corporate social responsibility, ethical conduct and good manners.
 As a member of the non-profit organization Eticka vychova, o.p.s., she initiated the project "Adopt a School for Ethics in our Children and Trust in our Society" (ASET) under the sponsorship of the Ministry of Education, and in cooperation with the United States Chamber of Commerce where she serves on the Leadership Council.
 She is a member of the Faculty of the Prague Leadership Institute and lectures for AIPES, affiliated with the Fund for American Studies (TFAS).
 She is a frequent speaker at various domestic and international conferences.
 Coolidge is a member of the first mentoring program for women in the Czech Republic, Minerva 21, and of the Advisory Council of Zamek Liten, z.s.
 She serves on the jury of “OCP,” which annually selects the most successful women in Czech business.
 She is Patron of the project “MUZ” (Manual for Successful Women) and Helas Ladies Club.

 In 2003 she was awarded as "Outstanding Czech Woman in the World" by the Senate of the Parliament of the Czech Republic and Charles University.
 In 2006 Coolidge ran for the Czech Senate under the Civic Democratic Party (ODS).
 After winning the first round, she lost by a narrow margin in the runoffs.

 In 2005 she published her biography "Pět amerických prezidentů, česká babička a já" (Five U.S. Presidents, My Czech Grandmother, and I), which became a bestseller in the Czech Republic.
 An updated version was released in December 2016.
-She co-authored a children's book on etiquette "Draka je lepší pozdravit" (It is Best to Say Hello to the Dragon), which was published in 2009, and a year later became the winner of the highest award in the children's literature.
-A new edition was reprinted in 2016.

 In the U.S. Presidential Elections 2016, Coolidge from the beginning strongly supported President Donald Trump.